here you’ll find different texts from over the years 2002 - 2025

 Over de tekenschriften

-Welke invloeden van buiten en binnen in mijn lichaam laten (emotionele) sporen
+geraken.
+Welke invloeden van buiten en binnen in mijn lichaam laten

-na die ik me niet direct bewust ben maar mogelijk wel in het tekenen en
+(emotionele) sporen na die ik me niet direct bewust ben maar mogelijk wel in

 Tekenend, tekens makend of met woorden spelend zie ik de bladzijde